apigee/IgniteEngine-iOS/README.md

 - Allow for classes to apply to multiple objects and actions to apply to multiple classes/ids
 - Devise shorthand approach so we can use `view` and `view.controls` or even `myView.controls`.
 - Rename AppConfig to something else not RFML like
+- Implement 'self' (or 'this') for actions and properties
+- Support for multiple ongoing projects running off the same framework

 ####Documentation: